delingren/walle/remote_transmitter.md

 }
 ```

-Note that `sendNECRaw()` sends codes of protocol `10(ONKYO)`.
-And the raw code is 32 bits, which is more than enough to encode joystick positions and key presses.
+Note that `sendNECRaw()` sends codes that are recognized as  either `9(NEC2)` or `10(ONKYO)`.
+I suppose these two protocols are more or less the same and cannot be distinguished from the receiver side.
+The raw code is 32 bits, which is more than enough to encode joystick positions and key presses.

 ![ir_prototype](./media/IMG_0908.jpeg)